darianhuotari/rickmorty-sre-demo/README.md

 Manually test behavior for invalid gets on /character; add unit / int tests if necessary

-Add an in-process cache + expose config to Helm

 /metrics endpoint (with 1–2 custom metrics).

 Grafana dashboard JSON.